WillClfrd/TheGuidesGrandAdventure/README.md

    * objectCollisionCheck():

-- GameObject:            Maintains the data associated with the game object, including orientation, charImage, X/Y coords, etc.
+- **GameObject**:            Maintains the data associated with the game object, including orientation, charImage, X/Y coords, etc.

-- Leaderboard:           Maintains an ArrayList of UserRecord objects, basically the highest 5 scores played.
+- **Leaderboard**:           Maintains an ArrayList of UserRecord objects, basically the highest 5 scores played.

    * loadLeaderboard():